cydowing/PulseWaves/README.txt

 =========
 IMPORTANT
 =========
-Fleurdelas needs the Sazerac library in order to works properly.
+Pulsewaves needs the Sazerac library in order to work properly.
-So please don't forget to also clone our public Sazerac repository
+So please don't forget to also clone our Sazerac repository
 =========

 Enjoy.